 Using Chapel with libfabric¶

-This document describes how to run Chapel across multiple machines using
+This document describes how to run Chapel across multiple compute nodes using

 the OpenFabrics Interfaces libfabric-based

 ofi communication layer.

 Multilocale Chapel Execution gives general information about running Chapel